pdohara/gitinit/contents/pages/fixing-mistakes.md

 	#
 	no changes added to commit (use "git add" and/or "git commit -a")

   Here we see that only the Directory.txt file has changed.
 It is always a good idea to look at the changes before we reset them so we know what we are losing.
-If you are accusomed to other version control tools you might think we can get rid of the changes to this file by geting the master branch again.
+If you are accustomed to other version control tools you might think we can get rid of the changes to this file by getting the master branch again.

 	git checkout master
 	M	Directory.txt